MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03_Create a Log Analytics workspace for Microsoft Defender for Cloud.md

 1. Start a browser session and sign-in to the [Azure portal menu.](https://portal.azure.com/)

-2. From the Azure portal menu, enter **Log Analytics** in the search box.
+2. From the Azure portal menu, enter **Log Analytics workspaces** in the search box.
 As you begin typing, the list filters based on your input.
 Select **Log Analytics workspaces.**

 4. Select **Create.**